-With this announcement, Orano is beginning the process to secure the land, the financing from the federal government, the customer commitments, and the license to build this much-needed enrichment facility.
+Orano has begun the processes to secure the land, the financing from the federal government, the customer commitments, and the license to build this much-needed American enrichment facility.

-For many years, Orano has provided uranium fuel to utilities in the U.S. and around the world.
+For many years, Orano has successfully managed its commercial operations to reliably provide uranium fuel to utilities in the U.S. and around the world.
 Orano has more than 60 years of industrial experience in uranium conversion, chemistry and enrichment and recently modernized its facilities for decades more of reliable operations and supply.

-Orano currently provides 12% of global uranium enrichment capacity through its Tricastin fuel enrichment site in France and is expanding that capacity by 30% to help meet global demand.
+Today, Orano provides 12% of global uranium enrichment capacity through its Tricastin fuel enrichment site in France and is expanding that capacity by 30% to help meet global demand.

 30 years ago, the United States was the world leader in producing enriched uranium.
 Today, the U.S. produces only one-third of what it needs.